Parkers145/resume/resume.md

 		<details>
 		&nbsp;
-    		<summary> Capturing Oppurtunity </summary>
+    		<summary>Capturing Opportunity</summary>

-		Within just Days of the "Twitter Migration" and the invigorated interest in Mastodon I was able to publish tutorials on deploying Fediverse applications on the Grid and provide a live demo of them during a Community Call.
+		Within just Days of the "Twitter Migration" and the invigorated interest in Mastodon I was able to publish tutorials on deploying Fediverse applications on the Threefold Grid and provide a live demo of them during a Community Call.
 		- [The Community Call Demo](https://www.youtube.com/watch?v=tfBT0Ah5eFc&t=365s)
 		- [How to Deploy Mastodon on the Threefold Grid Today](https://forum.threefold.io/t/how-to-deploy-mastodon-on-the-threefold-grid-today/3487)
 		- [How to Deploy Peertube on the Threefold Grid Today](https://forum.threefold.io/t/how-to-deploy-peertube-on-the-threefold-grid-today/3489)